henriqueflores12/example-function-methods-objects/README.md

 # example-function-methods-objects

-this example is split into two parts the first show you the details about the hotel room rate and the second part indicates when offer expires
+this example is split into two parts the first show you the details about the hotel room rate and the second part indicates when offer expires there is more info in 'file'.js.